net-zero-dri/net-zero-dri.github.io/index.md

 To support this goal, a scoping project funded by UKRI (administrated by [NERC](https://nerc.ukri.org/)), has been awarded £1.8 million to investigate how UKRI can achieve net zero computing.

-This website will showcase the findings from the net-zero-dri scoping project.
-The project will cover all the UKRI-owned and majority-funded digital research infrastructure, everything from the national supercomputing centres to the thousands of smartphones used by staff.
+This website will showcase the findings from the net-zero-dri project.
+The [scope of the project](/scope/) will cover all the UKRI-owned and majority-funded digital research infrastructure.

 It will provide a clear roadmap for how UKRI can take action to reduce the carbon emissions from data generation, analysis, storage and dissemination from digital infrastructure.
 Led by the project team at the [Centre for Environmental Data Analysis](https://www.ceda.ac.uk), the project will study how the entire UKRI DRI estate can deliver carbon neutral computing by 2040 or earlier.